sosna/sdlt/README.md

 exrTable.toDF.filter($"CURRENCY" === "NOK").show
 ```

-## A note about schema evolution

-Schema evolve.
-In the example we have used so far, the sender might want to start providing comments about particular data points, and a dedicated property, OBS_COM, could be used for this purpose.
-Delta Lake supports this use case too and schemas can be updated explicitly (say, by a metadata-driven process updating the physical model based on changes made to the data structure) or automatically.
-Additional information is available on the [Databricks web site](https://docs.databricks.com/delta/delta-batch.html#update-table-schema).

 ## Reading history

 We can now use the history feature to summarize all the changes made to the table.